ledermann/docker-rails/README.md

 Simple Rails 5.2 application to demonstrate using Docker for production deployment.
 The application is a very simple kind of CMS (content management system) allowing to manage posts.
 Beside the boring [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality it has some non-default features.

+This project aims to build a lean Docker image.
+Therefore it's based on the official Alpine Ruby image, uses a multi-stage building and separate Dockerfiles for testing and production.

 ## Features